Sifa171/businessDayDemo/README.md

 oc get pods
 oc logs -f $POD_ID
 ```
-  - You got the opportunity to influence the build process by adding a new directory in your root folder '.s2i/bin'
+  - You can influence the build process by adding a new directory in your root folder '.s2i/bin'
   ```
   mkdir -p .s2i/bin
   cp misc/scripts/assemble .s2i/bin/